axe-api/docs/docs/basics/models/index.md

 ## Validations

 Everybody needs to form validation in their API.
-Axe API uses [validatorjs](https://www.npmjs.com/package/validatorjs) internally.
+Axe API uses <a href="https://www.npmjs.com/package/validatorjs" target="_blank" rel="noreferrer">validatorjs</a> internally.

 The thing you should do to define validations is adding a validation method to your model.
 The validation method should return an object which describes how form validation should be.